Regeneration (Colombia): Colombian Constitution of 1886

 Signed on August 5, 1886, the Constitution of 1886 was the greatest achievement of Regneration.
-But because its final written document did not reflect the democratic leanings of Núñez but instead the more authoritarian thesis of vice president Miguel Antonio Caro, Núñez retreated from the presidency in April, so he would not have to sign it.
+But because its final written document did not reflect the democratic leanings of Núñez but instead the more authoritarian thesis of vice-president Miguel Antonio Caro, Núñez retreated from the presidency in April, so he would not have to sign it.
 Instead, José María Campo Serrano had to put it into effect.

 Regeneration established the basis for the return of a protectionist state, in which the central government, was again endowed with the powers enumerated within the 1863 Constitution of Rionegro.
 The government became responsible for import and export policy as well as monetary policy with the creation of the National Bank in 1880 (A precursor of the Bank of the Republic) and the fixation of tariffs and revenue.
-With the National Bank, the financial bourgeoisie loss control of borrowing and usury and many were at a financial loss with the change from the Gold Standard to paper money fiat currency based system.
+With the National Bank, the financial bourgeoisie loss control of borrowing and usury and many were at a financial loss with the change from the gold standard to a fiat currency–based system.

 Administratively, in the new Constitution, States (Estados) were renamed Departments (Departamentos) and less developed units were renamed Intendencias and Comisarías, all ruled from the capital, Bogotá, with governors, mayors and Intendentes appointed by the President, turning the federal system into a centralist unitary regime.
 The presidential term became six years and the power of the executive was increased making the president an almost absolutist monarch.
 The death penalty was reinstated and sustained until the Constitutional Reform of 1910.

 Concordat of 1887

-Although freedom of religion was assured the Núñez's Constitution of 1886, named Catholicism the official religion of Colombia.
+Although Núñez's Constitution of 1886 assured freedom of religion, it also named Catholicism the official religion of Colombia.
 Moreover, with the signing of a new Concordat in 1887 with the Catholic Church restored and increased the privileges, salaries, lands and properties previously expropriated by the Radical Liberals when the church was expelled from the country (1858).
-Additionally, the new Concordat reversed the separation Church/State and gave the church the role of imparting education and censoring educational materials for all education in the country.
+Additionally, the new Concordat reversed the separation of church and state and gave the church the role of imparting education and censoring educational materials for all education in the country.
 It also gave the church the administration of birth and death certifications, public and municipal cemeteries, official marriage and forbade divorce.
 It also made clerics immune to prosecution by national courts making them subject only to the jurisdiction of Canon Law.